 • Apply on-line through the Ontario Universities’ Application Centre (OUAC) website:

-• submit payment of $150 for three choices – additional choices are $50 each.
+• Submit payment of $156 for three choices – additional choices are $50 each.
 All fees are non-refundable

-• complete and return Additional Information Form (AIF)
+• After you apply you may be asked to complete and return and Additional Information Form (AIF) or Supplemental Application (SuppApp)

 • ESL students should check to see if they must write the TOEFL or other entrance exam